Randy Moss Bio And Facts

 - Teams: Minnesota Vikings, Oakland Raiders, New England Patriots, Tennessee Titans, San Francisco 49ers

-Randy Moss played football for Dupont High School in West Virginia along with basketball, baseball, and track.
+Randy Moss played football for Dupont High School in West Virginia in addition to playing basketball, baseball, and track.
 After a tremendous senior year, Moss was named Player of the Year.
-After an altercation in high school, Moss’ college options were limited and he committed to play at Florida State University and ended up playing at Marshall University.
+After an altercation with another student, Moss’ college options were limited and he committed to play at Florida State University and ended up playing at Marshall University due to drug possession.
 After two successful seasons at Marshall, Moss entered the 1998 NFL Draft and was selected 21st overall by the Minnesota Vikings.

 Titles and Awards